Last updated: 2026-04-13

 Quick Verdict

-Qodo (formerly Codium) excels at test generation and code quality with a score of 82/100.
+Qodo (formerly Codium) focuses on Test Generation and Code Quality and scores 82/100 in our independent evaluation.
 CodiumAI (now also known as Qodo) fills a crucial gap in AI coding tools by focusing on testing.

 Technical Specifications